chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_notifies_run_immediately.rst

      notifies :run, "execute[test-nagios-config]", :immediately end

-and then |chef| would immediately run the following:
+and then the |chef client| would immediately run the following:

 .. code-block:: ruby